The Mini Macaw has a big parrot personality packed into a medium-sized body.

 These birds are said to not do well in homes that are noisy or have small children.
 They have a tendency to be nervous in active environments.

 You should provide no more than 80 percent of the Mini Macaw's diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and they don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and they don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.

 I suggest that you pick one that is organic and not artificially dyed.
 Anything artificial has to be cleansed by the kidneys before it can be used.
 A lot of pellets are just junk.